Givental's non-linear Maslov index on lens spaces: Applications

 where the last equality follows from Corollary \ref{proposition: stab additivity}.
 By Example \ref{Reeb flow} we thus have

 hence \eqref{difference 2n}.
-Knowing this, Proposition \ref{discriminant points}(ii) and the fact that $\phi$ has no discriminant points imply that either there are at least $n$ distinct values of $t \in (0,1)$ at which $\mu$ jumps, and so $\phi$ has at least $n$ translated points (which are necessarily all distinct, since they have different time-shifts), or there is at least one value of $t$ at which $\mu$ jumps by more than 2, and thus $\phi$ has infinitely many translated points.
+Knowing this, Proposition \ref{discriminant points}(ii) and the fact that $\phi$ has no discriminant points imply that either there are at least $n$ distinct values of $t \in (0,1)$ at which $\mu$ jumps, and so $\phi$ has at least $n$ translated points (which are necessarily all distinct, since their lifts to the sphere have different time-shifts), or there is at least one value of $t$ at which $\mu$ jumps by more than 2, and thus $\phi$ has infinitely many translated points.
 Moreover, if all translated points of $\phi$ are non-degenerate then Proposition \ref{discriminant points}(iii) implies that there must be at least $2n$ of them (all distinct).